 - BLOGGING_SITENAME (str): The name of the blog to be used as the brand name.
-This is also used in the feed heading and og:site_name meta tag. (default "Flask-Blogging") - BLOGGING_SITEURL (str): The url of the site.
-This is also used in the og:publisher meta tag. - BLOGGING_BRANDURL (str): The url of the site brand. - BLOGGING_TWITTER_USERNAME (str): @name to tag social sharing link with. - BLOGGING_RENDER_TEXT (bool): Value to specify if the raw text (markdown) should be rendered to HTML. (default True) - BLOGGING_DISQUS_SITENAME (str): Disqus sitename for comments.
+This is also used in the feed heading. (default "Flask-Blogging") - BLOGGING_SITEURL (str): The url of the site. - BLOGGING_RENDER_TEXT (bool): Value to specify if the raw text should be rendered or not. (default True) - BLOGGING_DISQUS_SITENAME (str): Disqus sitename for comments.
 A None value will disable comments. (default None) - BLOGGING_GOOGLE_ANALYTICS (str): Google analytics code for usage tracking.
 A None value will disable google analytics. (default None) - BLOGGING_URL_PREFIX (str): The prefix for the URL of blog posts.
-A None value will have no prefix. (default None) - BLOGGING_FEED_LIMIT (int): The number of posts to limit to in the feed.
-If None, then all are shown, else will be limited to this number. (default None) - BLOGGING_PERMISSIONS (bool): If True, this will enable permissions for the blogging engine.
+A None value will have no prefix (default None). - BLOGGING_FEED_LIMIT (int): The number of posts to limit to in the feed.
+If None, then all are shown, else will be limited to this number. (default None) - BLOGGING_PERMISSIONS (bool): if True, this will enable permissions for the blogging engine.
 With permissions enabled, the user will need to have "blogger" Role to edit or create blog posts.
 Other authenticated users will not have blog editing permissions.
-The concepts here derive from Flask-Principal. (default False) - BLOGGING_PERMISSIONNAME (str): The role name used for permissions.
-It is effective, if "BLOG-GING_PERMISSIONS" is "True". (default "blogger") - BLOGGING_POSTS_PER_PAGE (int): The default number of posts per index page. to be displayed per page. (default 10) - BLOGGING_CACHE_TIMEOUT (int): The timeout in seconds used to cache. the blog pages. (default 60)
+The concepts here derive from Flask-Principal (default False) - BLOGGING_POSTS_PER_PAGE (int): This sets the default number of pages to be displayed per page. (default 10) - BLOGGING_CACHE_TIMEOUT (int): The timeout in seconds used to cache the blog pages. (default 60) - BLOGGING_PLUGINS (list): A list of plugins to register.